-There is nothing quite like watching your dog scratch behind his ears much of the day.
-Listening to your dog chew and gnaw at his skin is not only annoying to watch and listen to, but is also quite uncomfortable for your dog.
-If your dog is scratching incessantly, it might be time to figure out why.
-If her fur is dry and her skin is flaky, she might be suffering and looking for relief.
-Incessant scratching is not going to give her the comfort she needs.
-Ingredients in Scalpicin can help with swelling from constant scratching as well as provide temporary relief and comfort for a dog who is constantly annoyed by troublesome itching and dry, flaky skin.
+There is nothing quite like watching your dog scratch behind their ears much of the day.
+Listening to your dog chew and gnaw at their skin is not only annoying to watch and listen to for you, but is also quite uncomfortable for your dog.
+If your dog is scratching incessantly, it is time to figure out why.
+If their fur is dry and their skin flaky, your pooch may be suffering and looking for relief.
+Incessant scratching is not going to give your pup needed comfort.
+Ingredients in the moisturizing medication Scalpicin can help with swelling from non-stop scratching as well as provide temporary relief and comfort for a dog who is constantly annoyed by troublesome itching and dry, flaky skin.

-Scalpicin is an over the counter medication people use to rid their scalp of dry, rough spots.
-This medication can be used to prevent dry, scaly skin as well as treat the irritations on the skin.
-If your dog has these rough, itchy spots on her skin, Scalpicin could potentially provide relief.
+Scalpicin is an over-the-counter medication people use to rid their scalp of dry, rough spots.
+This medication can be used to prevent dry, scaly skin as well as treat irritation.
+If your dog has rough, itchy spots on the skin, Scalpicin could potentially provide relief.
 Scalpicin can also offer moisture for the top layer of skin, calming the itch.
 With hydrocortisone as an active ingredient, Scalpicin can gently ease an aggravated itchy condition.
-However, there are typical reasons for her itchy skin which you should understand to help her situation long-term.
+However, there are typical reasons for itchy skin in dogs, which you should understand to help the situation long-term.

 Your dog could be suffering from allergies.
 Whether food allergies or seasonal allergies, the itch allergens cause can create discomfort for your dog.
 Scalpicin could provide temporary relief for allergies, but you may want to discuss with your veterinarian other methods or diet changes to combat food allergies.
 Your veterinarian can also recommend medications to help your dog with seasonal allergies such as pollens, weeds, and grasses.
 Scalpicin can provide temporary relief while you and your veterinarian work out how to treat the causes of your dog's dry and itchy skin.

-Along with Scalpicin for the temporary treatment, you may consider bathing your dog more often or even less often, depending on your dog's breed, the condition of her skin, and the shampoo you are using.
-Finding a shampoo with a moisturizer will help keep your dog's fur smooth and conditioned and her skin soft, supple, and hydrated.
+Along with Scalpicin for the temporary treatment, your vet may suggest bathing your dog more often or even less often, depending on your dog's breed, the condition of the skin, and the shampoo you are using.
+Finding a shampoo with a moisturizer will help keep your dog's fur smooth and conditioned and the skin soft, supple, and hydrated.
 These are things that will help control incessant itching.
-Feeding your dog a healthy diet with moist foods and offering plenty of water to keep her hydrated will be imperative to healthy skin and coat as well.
+Feeding your dog a healthy diet with moist foods and offering plenty of water to keep them hydrated will be imperative to healthy skin and coat as well.
 Adding omega-3 fatty acids in the forms of flaxseed or chia seed can also assist with creating healthy skin and coat.

-Though Scalpicin can work temporarily, if your dog has a chronic itching issue, speak with your veterinarian about permanent changes you can make within your home, your dog's environment, your dog's diet, or your dog’s grooming process to ensure your dog is comfortable all the time.
-Avoid keeping your dog in areas where she may become too hot.
+Though Scalpicin can work temporarily, if your dog has a chronic itching issue, speak with your veterinarian about permanent changes you can make within your home, your dog's environment, diet, or grooming process to ensure your furry companion is comfortable all the time.
+Avoid keeping your dog in areas where they may become too hot.
 Prickly heat can cause dry, itchy skin.
-If your dog's skin is rough and scaly causing her to scratch often, she could potentially cause sores and infection on her skin by chewing and scratching.
-Hydrocortisone found in Scalpicin can help ease her discomfort, but it will not solve the core issues and why your dog is itching so badly.
+If your dog's skin is rough and scaly causing them to scratch often, there is potential for sores and infection on the skin caused by chewing and scratching.
+Hydrocortisone found in Scalpicin can help ease their discomfort, but it will not solve the core issues and why your dog is itching so badly.
 Ultimately, you will want to work with your veterinarian to figure out the reasons your dog is itching and solve the root problem rather than only providing comfort for the symptoms.